 14. Director of Public Prosecutions under the Director of Public Prosecutions Act 1991

+15A.
+Disability Services Commission continued under the Disability Services Act 1993

 15. Governor under the Governor’s Establishment Act 1992

 16. Hospital Boards constituted under section 15 of the Hospitals and Health Services Act 1927 and the Minister to whom the administration of that Act has for the time being been committed by the Governor in relation to any public hospital under the control of that Minister under section 7 of that Act

-17. Information Commissioner under the Freedom of Information Act 1992
+17. Information Commissioner appointed under the Freedom of Information Act 1992

-18. Inspector of Custodial Services under the Inspector of Custodial Services Act 2003
+18. Inspector of Custodial Services continued under the Inspector of Custodial Services Act 2003

-[19. deleted]
+19. Law Reform Commission of Western Australia established under the Law Reform Commission Act 1972

 20. Parliamentary Commissioner for Administrative Investigations appointed under the Parliamentary Commissioner Act 1971

 21. Perth Theatre Trust established by the Perth Theatre Trust Act 1979